marcelcure/FsnNodeHealthCheck/README.md

 You can safely CTRL-C this tail command without stopping the programme and you can also log out of the command shell too.

-NB If you are on Digital Ocean, you need to install a dependency for the netifaces python package :-
+NB If you are on Digital Ocean, you need to install a dependency for the netifaces python package.
+Run these 4 commands :-

 sudo apt install python3-setuptools